azzeloof/autograder/client-src/README.md

 ## How it works

-The client uses a dynamic interface to send student's code to the autograder server.
-The server then evaluates the code and returns the result.
+The client uses a dynamic interface to send the output from a student's to the autograder server.
+The server then evaluates the results and returns the result.

 The `Autograder` class is the main entry point for the client.
 It takes the URL of the autograder server as an argument.
 When a student accesses an attribute of an `Autograder` instance, it returns an `Assignment` instance.
 When a student calls a method on an `Assignment` instance, the client sends a POST request to the autograder server with the assignment name, function name, and arguments.
-The server then evaluates the function and returns the result.
+The server then evaluates the function (already provided on the server by an instructor) and returns the result.

 ## Installation